tiepdotme/redant-home/portfolio/real-pet-matcher.md

 slug: real-pet-matcher
 title: Real Pet Matcher
 tagline: Find your ideal fur baby
 description: A pet matching tool that helps connect people looking to adopt a pet with shelters.
 It brings a whole new meaning to finding love online!
 Swipe right to meet your perfect match.
 project_url: https://www.realpetmatcher.com.au
 client: Real Pet Food Co
 project_date: 2017 - now
 team_size: 2 people
 technologies:
+- Kubernetes on AWS
 - Ruby on Rails
 - Google AI Machine Learning
 images:
-  -
-    filename: real-pet-matcher-1.jpg
+- filename: real-pet-matcher-1.jpg
-  -
-    filename: real-pet-matcher-2.jpg
+- filename: real-pet-matcher-2.jpg

 ---
 #### How it works
 <strong>A pet matching tool that helps connect people looking to adopt a pet with shelters.
 It brings a whole new meaning to finding love online!
 Swipe right to meet your perfect match.</strong>